itsmeafra/Sublevel-Set-TDA/README.md

 ## Primary Files:

- The most important files to use to understand the proposed method are *sublevel\_set\_TDA.ipynb* and *Sublevel-Set-TDA.py*.
+ The most important files to use to understand the proposed method are [sublevel\_set\_TDA.ipynb](https://github.com/itsmeafra/Sublevel-Set-TDA/blob/master/sublevel_set_TDA.ipynb) and [Sublevel-Set-TDA.py](https://github.com/itsmeafra/Sublevel-Set-TDA/blob/master/Sublevel-Set-TDA.py).
 In these files, we utilize sample signals meant to mimic different classes of subjects to run through the proposed method.
 We process the data in the same way we would real-world data.
 The *sublevel\_set_TDA.ipynb* is meant to be a visual aid using only a couple sample signals, while the *Sublevel-Set-TDA.py* script is meant to analyze a full dataset.
 Refer to the “Files” section for more detailed information about the contents of the repository, including these primary files.

 ## Files: